• Skip to primary navigation

 • ⅓ cup crumbled feta cheese

-• salad dressing A simple vinaigrette
+• salad dressing A simple vinaigrette: homemade or store bought

 Instructions